Discrepancies of Spanning Trees and Hamilton Cycles: Proof of and

-We now introduce some additional definitions related to the hypergraph $H = H^r(G,f)$.
+We now introduce some additional definitions related to the hypergraph $H = H(G,f)$.
 Throughout this section, we assume that $G$ is connected, which in turn implies that $H$ is connected as well (by \cref{lem:connectivity}).
-A \defn{leaf} in $H$ is a hyperedge which contains only one vertex of degree at least $2$ (note that since $H$ is connected, every hyperedge must contain at least one such vertex).
-Let $H_0 = H_0^r(G,f)$ be the subhypergraph of $H$ obtained by deleting, for each leaf $e$ of $H$, all $(r-1)$ vertices of $e$ which have degree $1$ (in particular, we delete the hyperedge $e$).
+We say that $H$ is \defn{trivial} if $H$ has exactly one vertex in each part.
+We assume that $H$ is not trivial (otherwise, $H$ has a monochromatic spanning tree (in fact, a spanning tree in every colour), and this case will be trivial when proving \cref{thm:trees}).
+A \defn{leaf} is a hyperedge which contains at most one vertex of degree at least $2$.
+(Observe that $e_v$ is a leaf if and only if all edges of $G$ touching $v$ have the same colour.)
+Note that since $H$ is connected and not trivial, every hyperedge of $H$ must contain at least one vertex of degree at least $2$, so a leaf in $H$ contains exactly one such vertex.
+Let $H_0 = H_0(G,f)$ be the subhypergraph of $H$ obtained by deleting, for each leaf $e$ of $H$, all $(r-1)$ vertices of $e$ which have degree $1$ (in particular, we delete the hyperedge $e$).
 Note that deleting a leaf from a connected hypergraph leaves it connected, and hence $H_0$ is connected.
-Next, we show that the $2$-connectedness of $G$ translates into $H_0$ having no leaves. \begin{lemma} If $G$ is $2$-connected then $H_0 = H_0^r(G,f)$ has the following property: every hyperedge $e \in E(H_0)$ has at least two vertices whose degree in $H_0$ is at least $2$. \end{lemma} \begin{proof} Suppose, by contradiction, that $e \in E(H_0)$ has only a single vertex whose degree in $H_0$ is at least $2$, and denote this vertex by $X$.
-Let $v = v_e$ be the vertex of $G$ corresponding to $e$; so $e = (C_1(v),\dots,C_r(v))$ and hence $X = C_i(v)$ for some $1 \leq i \leq r$.
-Since $e \in E(H_0)$, the hyperedge $e$ is not a leaf in $H$.
-Hence, there must be $Y \in e \setminus \{X\}$ such that $d_H(Y) \geq 2$ (while $d_{H_0}(Y) = 1$).
-Now, the definition of $H_0$ implies that all hyperedges of $H$ containing $Y$, apart from $e$, are leaves (in $H$).
+For $X \in V(H_0)$, denote by $L(X)$ the set of leaves of $H$ in which the unique vertex of degree at least $2$ is $X$. \begin{lemma} Suppose that $G$ is $k$-connected, for $k\ge 1$.
+Let $X \in V(H_0)$ be such that $L(X) \ne \es$.
+Then either $d_{H_0}(X) \ge k$, or every hyperedge of $H$ contains $X$. \end{lemma} \begin{proof} Suppose, for the sake of contradiction, that $0\le \ell := d_{H_0}(X) \le k-1$ and that there is a hyperedge of $H$ which does not contain $X$.
+Let $e_1, \ldots, e_\ell \in E(H_0)$ be the only hyperedges of $H_0$ containing $X$.
+For $1 \leq i \leq \ell$, let $v_i \in V(G)$ be such that $e_i = e_{v_i}$, and set $S=\{v_1,\ldots,v_\ell\}$.